The Heisenberg category of a category: Structure of the Categorical Fock Space

 If one is only interested in the action of homotopy categories, the functor $L \circ \bimodapx$ above can safely be ignored.
 More precisely, on homotopy categories one has a canonical isomorphism $\phi_{Sa} \cong \phi_a^!$ and hence one only needs to understand the functors $\phi_a^*$ and $\phi_{a,*}$.
 As these functors are already given by bimodules, the functor $L \circ \bimodapx$ simply restricts them to $\hperf\symbcn$.

-\section{Structure of the categorical Fock space}
+\chapter{Structure of the Categorical Fock Space}

-\subsection{The symmetrised operators}
+\section{The symmetrised operators}

-As described in Section~\ref{subsec:cat_heisenberg_relations}, the 1-morphisms $\PP_{a}$, $\QQ_{a}$ and $\RR_{a}$ induce 1-morphisms $\PP_{a}^{(n)}$, $\QQ_{a}^{(n)}$ and $\RR_{a}^{(n)}$ of $\hcat{\basecat}$ for $n \ge 0$ via symmetrisers.
+As described in Section~\ref{subsec:cat_heisenberg_relations}, the $1$-morphisms $\PP_{a}$, $\QQ_{a}$ and $\RR_{a}$ induce $1$-morphisms $\PP_{a}^{(n)}$, $\QQ_{a}^{(n)}$ and $\RR_{a}^{(n)}$ of $\hcat{\basecat}$ for $n \ge 0$ via symmetrisers.
 These are represented by operators $P_{a}^{(n)}$, $Q_{a}^{(n)}$ and $R_{a}^{(n)}$ on $\fcat\basecat$.
-In order to explicitly describe the effect of these operators on $\fcat\basecat$, we consider the functor The 1-morphisms $P_{a}^{n}$, $Q_{a}^{n}$ and $R_{a}^{n}$ are the images of the functors
+In order to explicitly describe the effect of these operators on $\fcat\basecat$, we consider the functor The $1$-morphisms $P_{a}^{n}$, $Q_{a}^{n}$ and $R_{a}^{n}$ are the images of the functors

 under the functor $L \circ \smash[b]{\bimodapx}$ of Section~\ref{sec:magic-wand}, with $P_{a}^{(0)} = Q_{a}^{(0)} = R_a^{(0)} = \id$.
-The $1$-morphisms in the Fock space are enhanced functors between enhanced triangulated categories.
-The underlying exact functors have following explicit description: \begin{Lemma} Let $a$ be an object of $\basecat$.
+Recall that in Definition \ref{def:catfockspacedg} we defined the Fock space $\fcat\basecat$ as a $1$-full subcategory of the $2$-category $\bihperf(\EnhCatKCdg)$ which by Lemma \ref{lemma-enhcatkcdg-to-hperf-enhcatkcdg-is-quasi-equivalence} is a \dg enhancement of the strict $2$-category $\EnhCatKC$ of enhanced triangulated categories.
+Thus $1$-morphisms in the Fock space are enhanced functors between enhanced triangulated categories.
+The underlying exact functors have the following explicit description: \begin{Lemma} Let $a$ be an object of $\basecat$.
 Then: \begin{enumerate} \item The exact functor

 underlying the enhanced functor $P_{a}^{n}$ is isomorphic to the composition

 where $h^r(a^n) \otimes (-)$ is the evaluation of \eqref{eqn-modA-otimes-modB-to-modAotimesB} at $h^r(a^n)$.
 This \dg functor sends any $E \in \modd\text{-}\symbc{\ho}$ to the module over $\symbc{\ho} \otimes \symbc{n}$ whose fibers are given by the tensor product over $\kk$ of the fibers of $h^r(a^n)$ and the fibers of $E$.
 As it sends acyclics to acyclics, it descends to the derived categories as-is.